sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

  * Implement the algorithm from Schaefer-Stoll which does the general case

- * Implement the algorithm in the reducible case due to Jeechul Woo.
+ * Implement the algorithm in the reducible case due to Jeechul Woo: [[attachment:ThreeDescent.gp|Jeechul Woo's GP script]]

  * Compute the 3-Selmer ranks of all curves of conductor up to 1000